MagicMirrorOrg/MagicMirror/README.md

 - **New Features**: please please discuss in a GitHub issue before you start to alter a big part of the code.
 Without discussion upfront, the pull request will not be accepted / merged.

 Thanks for your help in making MagicMirror² better!

+## Enjoying MagicMirror?
+Consider a donation!

+MagicMirror² is opensource and free.
+That doesn't mean we don't need any money.

+Please consider a donation to help us cover the ongoing costs like webservers and email services.
+If we recieve enough donations we might even be able to free up some working hours and spend some extra time improving the MagicMirror² core.

+To donate, please follow [this](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G5D8E9MR5DTD2&source=url) link.

 ## Manifesto